avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 1. Sync header pill and chat bubble avatars with selected persona
 2. Fix landing demo fetch (see Critical Bug #1)
 3. Surface quick persona info without opening the full menu

+**Status Update:** The chat header now mirrors the active persona with an avatar chip, animated name swap, and tooltip description so users can confirm who they&apos;re talking to at a glance (`src/components/chat/chat-header.tsx`, `src/app/chat/page.tsx`).